Our Team

 Hillary Grady-Speckhals, Psy.D.

-Dr. Hillary Grady-Speckhals is a Licensed Clinical Psychologist.
-She received her M.A. and Psy.D. in Clinical Psychology from the University of Denver.
+Dr. Hillary Grady-Speckhals is a Clinical Psychologist who received her M.A. and Psy.D. in Clinical Psychology from the University of Denver.
 She completed an APA-accredited pre-doctoral internship and a post-doctoral fellowship in child clinical psychology at Primary Children’s Hospital in Salt Lake City, Utah.
 Her graduate training and experiences focused on providing assessment and treatment for children and adolescents with mood and behavioral concerns, complex trauma, ADHD, learning disorders, and Autism Spectrum Disorder.
 Dr. Grady-Speckhals has worked in a number of settings, including both inpatient and outpatient hospital clinics.

 Dr. Grady-Speckhals has extensive training and experience using evidence-based treatments including Dialectical Behavior Therapy, Cognitive-Behavioral Therapy, and Acceptance and Commitment Therapy.
 She provides parenting support and works collaboratively with families to meet their specific needs and goals.
-Dr. Grady-Speckhals completes thorough evaluations to assess for specific learning disorders, ADHD, and Autism Spectrum Disorder, working closely with caregivers and schools to support a child’s individual strengths and needs
+Dr. Grady-Speckhals completes thorough evaluations to assess for specific learning disorders, ADHD, and Autism Spectrum Disorder, working closely with caregivers and schools to support a child’s individual strengths and needs.

 Alexandra Manion, Ph.D headshot